martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 region, that is, an estimate for the congestion window of AIMD TCP.

 *segments_acked*:
-Number of segments acked when an ACK is received.
+Number of MSS-sized segments acked when an ACK is received.
+This number will be a decimal value when an ACK acknowledges an amount of data that is not MSS-sized.
+Specifically, it can be less than 1 when an ACK acknowledges a segment smaller than the MSS.

 ## Window Increase Function {#win-inc}